JoinCODED/DEMO-Masterclass-M11-Hooks-Solution/README.md

    - Make sure to "react" to `page` changes
    - Use the `getEmployees` function inside the `useEffect`, and pass it the `page` and your set state hooks
    - Add a `cleanup` function that will clear all `errors` and reset `employees` to be `undefined`

+### Pagination Bonus

+1. Add a `next` button to your employee list page that increments the `page` number state.
+2. Add a `back` button to your employee list page that decrements the `page` number state.

+### Declarative Bonus

+Abstract away pagination management into a custom hook.